 If AI is launched elevated, we are also detecting certificates installed per-machine.

 This field contains a URL for a complete description of the signed content.
-The URL will be used when the package is launched from an untrusted location (for example from the network) in the "Open File - Security Warning" dialog, where the "Name" field will become a link to the URL you specified.
+When the package is opened from an untrusted place (for example, the network), the URL will be utilized in the "Open File - Security Warning" dialog box, where the "Name" field will become a link to the URL you supplied.

 Timestamp service URL

 A digital certificate has a validity period.
-After that period expires the signed code is not considered certified anymore.
-To prevent that a timestamp can be placed at the signing time which will show that the certificate was valid when the signing was done.
+After that time period has expired, the signed code is no longer deemed certified.
+To avoid this, a timestamp can be added to the signature time, indicating that the certificate was valid at the moment of the signing.

 Signature properties are required to display the exact MSI name on the UAC prompt.